sieuwerts/zmk-config-corne/README.md

   - Invoke ZMKs [caps_word](https://zmk.dev/docs/keymaps/behaviors/caps-word)
     behaviour.

-The reason for having a dedicated key for shift instead of just relying on the ones from the home row mods is that although it's convenient to use HRMs, shift is the one key that's often used while just typing regular text (or when _writing_ code).
+The reason for having a dedicated key for shift on each half instead of just having it included in the home row mods is that although it's convenient to use HRMs, shift is the one key that's often used while just typing regular text (or when _writing_ code).
 While having the required delay for triggering HRMs (and combos, but we'll get to that later on) is a blessing, it does make it hard to achieve `shift` functionality while writing fast.
-So I find that a combination of the two complements each other really well.

-### Hyper key

-I have a dedicated `HYPER` key to use together with [Raycast](https://www.raycast.com/) where I have set up shortcuts for triggering certain applications or behaviours. e.g. `HYPER` + `B` will focus/open my browser or `HYPER` + `T` for my terminal emulator.
+So I find that moving it out of the HRMs works best for me.
+The reason for having one of these on each half is the same as for HRMs, if the next keypress is on the right, I want to use the shift on the left half and vice versa.

 ## Notes